beeware/batavia/docs/intro/tutorial-1.rst

 That string is the base64 encoded version of the bytecode for the Python program you submitted.
-The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a Javascript module that does the same thing in a browser that CPython does on the desktop: interprets Python bytecode as a running program.
+The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a JavaScript module that does the same thing in a browser that CPython does on the desktop: interprets Python bytecode as a running program.